Starfield Review

 In a true role-playing game, you're free to tackle missions however you see fit, and the outcomes of those missions may have repercussions for the rest of the game world and your choices later in the playthrough.
 You'll feel as though you're one with everything.
 On the other hand, the game's clumsy sections are disappointing, especially given the game's eight years of development time and $200 million budget.
 I would have expected a lot more polish.

 Although it's not as good as Fallout or Skyrim, Starfield is still fundamentally a classic Bethesda role-playing game.
 The quests change up occasionally and are full of wit and cleverness in spots; unfortunately, this is also the game's only strength, which we foolishly learn about only after putting in a few hours.
 The closest comparison would be Fallout in outer space.
-Shares many of Fallout 4's and Skyrim's flaws and triumphs, does some things exceptionally well, and even brings back some of Oblivion's mechanics.
+It shares many of Fallout 4's and Skyrim's flaws and triumphs, does some things exceptionally well, and even brings back some of Oblivion's mechanics.

 While not flawless, the game has plenty of content to keep you occupied for quite some time.
 There is clear evidence of learning from previous work on ranged combat, and melee combat feels satisfying in general.
 But unfortunately, Starfield does not add anything truly remarkable; rather, it merely provides a long list of tired sci-fi clichés.